PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-13 19:06:19
+Last updated: 2024-04-13 19:06:54
-Random Quote: The more you move up in the world, the more enemies you make. - Rue Bennett
+Random Quote: That's the thing with guys like Nate.
+They don't actually want a person.
+They want something they can own and possess. - Rue Bennett